Nadelio/WizardBattler/STANDARDPRACTICES.md

 - all lowercase letters
 - Underscores_instead_of_spaces
 - EX: "sword", "staff_of_fire", etc.
 #
+### New weaponType entry formatting
+- all lowercase letters
+- Underscores_instead_of_spaces
+- EX: "spear", "staff", "bow"
+#
 #### New entityName entry formatting
 - all lowercase letters